Radius (bone): History

 The word radius is Latin for "ray".
 In the context of the radius bone, a ray can be thought of rotating around an axis line extending diagonally from center of capitulum to the center of distal ulna.
 While the ulna is the major contributor to the elbow joint, the radius primarily contributes to the wrist joint.

 The radius is named so because the radius (bone) acts like the radius (of a circle).
 It rotates around the ulna and the far end (where it joins to the bones of the hand), known as the styloid process of the radius, is the distance from the ulna (center of the circle) to the edge of the radius (the circle).
 The ulna acts as the center point to the circle because when the arm is rotated the ulna does not move.

-Animals
+Other animals

 In four-legged animals, the radius is the main load-bearing bone of the lower forelimb.
 Its structure is similar in most terrestrial tetrapods, but it may be fused with the ulna in some mammals (such as horses) and reduced or modified in animals with flippers or vestigial forelimbs.